 We know that exercise is key to a longer and healthier life, but getting to the gym can sometimes get in the way of life.
-Or at least that’s what it can feel like.
-If you’re short on time and patience but want to get a workout in, even at home, then it’s time to consider the humble kettlebell.
+Or at least, that’s what it can feel like.
+If you’re short on time and patience but want to get a good workout in, even at home, then it’s time to consider the humble kettlebell.

 The benefits of compound, whole body movements typically associated with kettlebell training are widely accepted to be far superior to standard gym machines that only work one muscle group at a time.
 Why waste energy and time when you can work on improving muscle tone, cardio, strength and body composition with a single piece of equipment?

-1. Yes4All Solid Cast Iron Kettlebells
+1. Yes4All Solid Cast Iron Kettlebell

 2. CAP Barbell Enamel Coated Cast Iron Kettlebell

 Offering a wide selection of weight (from 10 pounds all the way up to 50 pounds), this kettlebell from CAP Barbell is finished with a high gloss enamel.
 That texture allows for a slightly more secure grip and hold, which comes in handy when performing exercises that require a lot of swinging.
 Additionally, the handle on the bell itself is nice and wide to ensure a comfortable and secure grip so the bell itself doesn’t whiff out of your hand mid-swing.